paolo-rossi/delphi-jose-jwt/Docs/jwk-guide.md

 ```json
 {"keys":[{"kty":"RSA","n":"3-fRbSnigY-ibVisHjAc_3ny...","e":"AQAB","kid":"QkmVSGf0ngVOZXj1EyLfAYHJ_I44aOCaMnq47Jy3Hbc","use":"sig","alg":"RS256"}]}
 ```

+`SetKidFromThumbprint` applies the RFC 7638 convention of naming a key after itself, so whoever holds the private key and whoever fetches the published one arrive at the same `kid` without agreeing on it in advance.
+Because the thumbprint covers only the public members, the `kid` survives `ToPublicJWK` unchanged.

+> :warning: Avoid it on `oct` keys.
+A symmetric key's thumbprint is a hash of the secret, and a
+> `kid` travels in cleartext in every JWS header — against a guessable secret that hands an
+> attacker an offline oracle.

 `ToPublicJWK` copies members by allowlist rather than by deleting the private ones from a clone, so a member it does not recognise is dropped instead of published. `kid`, `use`, `alg`,